DonaldSailor/Language_Detection/README.md

 2. /detect_batch - A POST method that detects the language for a larger number of texts.
 It accepts a JSON body in the format {texts: list[str]} and returns a JSON response {language: list[str]}.

-The config.json file allows you to change the model to your own custom one from HF.
+The config.json file allows to change the model to own custom one from HF.
-To start the server, you should execute the following command in server directory:
+To start the server, should execute the following command in server directory:
 ``` uvicorn main:app --reload ```

 ## Evaluation script